khargreaves/wildberrywood-web/little-explorers.md

 ## How much?

 Sessions are charged at £5 per child over 1 year.
 Younger siblings are welcome to come along free of charge.
+During the school holidays older siblings are welcome to attend.

 Sessions are drop-in, no need to pre book.
 There are two ways to pay:
 * £5 cash on the day